Carbonfreezer/multiplayer/README.md

 A more specific, detailed documentation gets generated when you run *cargo doc*, which is done automatically when you run the script in [Getting started](#Getting-started).

 # Detailed descriptions
-In the following subsections we will describe the different members of the workspace in a bit more detail.
+In the following subsections, we will describe the various members of the workspace in more detail.

 ## Protocol
-This library project simply contains some shared definitions between the relay server and the backbone library.
-As every message is marked with a byte header the meaning of those headers and partially the size of the messages are encoded in constants here.
+This library project contains some shared definitions between the relay server and the backbone library.
+As every message is marked with a byte header, the meaning of those headers and, to some extent, the message sizes are encoded in constants here.
-The structure **JoinRequest** contains the protocol information from a client to the relay server to join a game.
+The structure **JoinRequest** contains the protocol information for a client to join a game via the relay server.

 ## Relay Server
-When started the relay server listens on port 8080.
-For practical deployment purposes, it is advisable to put it behind a reverse proxy like caddy.
+When the relay server starts, it listens on port 8080.
+For practical deployment purposes, it is advisable to put it behind a reverse proxy like Caddy.
-The relay server loads a JSON file **GameConfig.json** on startup that contains the information which games exist and what the maximum number of players a room should hold.
-Setting this value to 0 means, that there is no limitation.
+The relay server loads a JSON file **GameConfig.json** on startup that contains the information on which games exist and what the maximum number of players a room should hold.
+Setting this value to 0 means that there is no limitation.
 A simple JSON file looks like this:
 ````
 [